 Sergio’s demonstration figure from one of his classes at AdeptiCon 2018.

 I also lucked out in that final class.
-They gave the figure away to one of the students, and I was the lucky one!
+They gave the demo figure away to one of the students, and I was the lucky one!
 So I have been able to use it for reference as I study this approach in more detail.

 An example of working general to specific from an oil painting workshop I took recently.

 The basic idea of working general to specific in traditional art is that in the early stages you should concentrate on getting the correct proportions and placement of the general shapes before you start refining, and definitely before you start adding any sort of detail.
 Look at the picture on the far left and then compare it to the others later in the process to the right.
 The area of light on the chin and the shape of the forehead are different in the first picture.
 The light area of the nose is shorter.
-If I had started to put in the deep shadows and bright highlights on the nose before fixing that shape, I would have had two choices when I noticed the problem later – leave everything as it was to preserve the time I had put in but have a less correct painting, or fix it and lose all that time I had put into painting the details.
+If I had started to put in the deep shadows and bright highlights on the nose before fixing those shapes and proportions, I would have had two choices when I noticed the problem later – leave everything as it was to preserve the time I had put in but have a less correct painting, or fix it and lose all that time I had put into painting the details.
 It makes a lot more sense to work on getting all of the big stuff right first.